Dezawa MuseCells in Austin, Texas

 Key Principles of Our Approach

-We consider MuseCells only for patients with severe, chronic neurologic or systemic conditions where standard and advanced therapies have not led to adequate improvement, and where Texas Medical Freedom Act criteria appear to be met.
+- Severe, Chronic Disease Focus: We consider MuseCells only for patients with severe, chronic neurologic or systemic conditions where standard and advanced therapies have not led to adequate improvement, and where Texas Medical Freedom Act criteria appear to be met.

-Every potential candidate undergoes a detailed assessment with our medical team, including neurological evaluation, review of prior treatments, imaging and laboratory data where appropriate, and discussion of standard‑of‑care and alternative options.
+- Comprehensive Evaluation First: Every potential candidate undergoes a detailed assessment with our medical team, including neurological evaluation, review of prior treatments, imaging and laboratory data where appropriate, and discussion of standard‑of‑care and alternative options.

-If MuseCell therapy is considered, patients receive thorough counseling about the international research, potential risks, unknowns, and alternatives, and participate in a robust informed consent process.
+- Informed Consent and Documentation: If MuseCell therapy is considered, patients receive thorough counseling about the international research, potential risks, unknowns, and alternatives, and participate in a robust informed consent process.
 This includes clear acknowledgment that the therapy is investigational and not FDA‑approved.

-We are beginning with a limited number of patients, close follow‑up appointments, and structured tracking of safety signals and functional outcomes.
+- Careful Rollout and Monitoring: We are beginning with a limited number of patients, close follow‑up appointments, and structured tracking of safety signals and functional outcomes.
 Our goal is to learn responsibly while protecting patient safety and honoring patient autonomy.

 We do not promise cures, disease reversal, or guaranteed functional outcomes from Dezawa MuseCell therapy.
 Every case is evaluated individually, and many patients will not be appropriate candidates.**